arisalissandrakis/correlated-timelines/README.md

 |-------------:|----------|----------|----------|----------|----------|
 | **humidity** | negative | positive | positive | positive | negative |
 | **sunlight** | positive | positive | positive | negative | negative |

+The pairs of participants, using a combination of immersive and non-immersive interfaces, were asked to collaboratively determine the correlations between the two climate parameters and the five plant ones.

 The datasets were generated using the provided R functions -- for each location first the humidity and sunlight timelines were generated, and then the timelines for each of the five plants, according to the model above (adding the two climate timelines using the weights from the model, either one or minus one).